OmphileMorwane/Javascript-Exercise-2/README.md

 Global variables are accessible from anywhere in the code, including within functions and blocks.

-GGThey are defines using 'var', 'let', or 'const' keywords outside of any function or block/
+They are defines using 'var', 'let', or 'const' keywords outside of any function or block.

 Example: